elizabeth-raynor/Virtual-HPLC-Experiment/README.md

 ### <span style="text-decoration:underline;">CALIBRATION REAL-TIME</span>

-This section contains code to make the real-time graphs on calibration-real-time.html.
-Blue variables and methods are ones that contain data that can be changed.
+This section contains code to make the real-time graphs on calibration-real-time.html. **Bold** variables and methods are ones that contain data that can be changed.

 #### Variables:

-*   Paths:
+*   **Paths**:
     *   first: string of the path to the file that contains the data for the first graph
     *   second: string of the path to the file that contains the data for the second graph
     *   third: string of the path to the file that contains the data for the third graph on this page